 In Barcelona, a small 77m2 apartment, typical of the 1970s, was transformed into a modern and functional space.
-Originally divided into small rooms, the renovation was intended for a single person looking for a personalized and cozy home.
+Originally divided into small rooms, the renovation was intended for a single person looking for a personalized and welcoming home.

 Project: